-Clip mounting provides a uniform contact pressure across the package body which reduces the chances of the package tilting and mitigates the concern for over or under tightening.
-When using a clip to mount the package to the heatsink, a 15N minimum clamping force is suggested to provide adequate thermal contact with a maximum pressure of 150 N/mm.
+Clip mounting provides a uniform contact pressure across the package body, which reduces the chances of the package tilting and mitigates the concern for over- or under-tightening.
+When using a clip to mount the package to the heat sink, a 15N minimum clamping force is suggested to provide adequate thermal contact with a maximum pressure of 150 N/mm2.
 The clips used should be rounded with a smooth finish where it contacts the package to reduce concentrated loads.
 Adequate contact on the package is important to prevent potentially damaging or cracking the mold compound.
 The contact area for the clip should be located between the screw hole and the bottom of the package where the leads exit.
 This will provide the maximum clamping force in the area where the die is located in the package.
-There are numerous clip solutions available that can be used to mount a through-hole package to a heat sink including saddle clips, U clips, heatsink anchored clips, and clips with a screw.
+Numerous clip solutions are available for use to mount a through-hole package to a heat sink, including saddle clips, U clips, heat sink anchored clips, and clips with a screw.

-Pressure bars are also another common mounting method used on through hole packages in the power industry.
-A pressure bar sits across numerous packages and applies equal pressure to each by way of screws through the bars into the heat sink.
-The metal bar used must be designed to be flat and have little to no bow to prevent unequal pressure distribution among packages and to reduce stress on package edges.
+Pressure bars are another common mounting method used on through-hole packages in the power industry.
+A pressure bar sits across numerous packages and applies equal pressure to each package by way of screws through the bars into the heatsink.
+The metal bar must be designed to be flat and have little to no bow in order to prevent unequal pressure distribution among packages and to reduce stress on package edges.
 Failure to do this may result in increased thermal contact resistance or damaged package molding.
-A basic diagram of a pressure bar set up can be seen in Figure 11 below:
+A basic diagram of a pressure bar setup can be seen in Figure 11 below:

-Figure 11: Heatsink/Baseplate Assembly with Insulator and Pressure Bars.
+Figure 11: Heat Sink/Baseplate Assembly with Insulator and Pressure Bars.

-Isolation is another factor that should be considered in the heatsink assembly design.
-For many applications with 650V devices where only functional isolation is required, mounting the device to the heatsink with a screw and shoulder washer is a cost-effective solution.
+Isolation is another factor that should be considered in the heat sink assembly design.
+For many applications with 650V devices where only functional isolation is required, mounting the device to the heat sink with a screw and shoulder washer is a cost-effective solution.
 Figure 12 shows a typical assembly using this method: